-Nicholas F Day (B.Comm, ACPA, Fellow FINSIA, MBA) Chief Financial Officer and Company Secretary
+Nicholas F Day (B.Comm, ACPA, Fellow FINSIA, MBA) Company Secretary and Chief Financial Officer

-Mr. Day has more than 16 years' experience in finance and the resources industry.
+Mr. Day has more than 16 years' experience in finance and the resource industry.
 He has extensive experience in strategic planning, business development, mergers and acquisitions, bankable feasibility studies, and project development.
 Previously Mr. Day was Director, CFO and Company Secretary of Coventry Resources Inc. He has also held Company Secretary and financial consultancy positions with Paringa Resources Limited, Black Range Minerals, Birimiam Gold, Ebooks.com, and was CFO and Company Secretary of Antaria and Albidon Ltd (an Alternative Investment Market ("AIM") and Australian Stock Exchange ("ASX") listed mining company).

-Mr. Day was appointed by the Board of Directors on January 21, 2015.
+Mr. Day was appointed by the Board of Directors on January 21, 2015 and resigned on October 2, 2017.